-(a) The Auctioneer's Licensing Board shall establish a separate high interest bearing account in a bank located in this state.
-The account shall be referred to as the "Auctioneer Education and Recovery Fund" and shall only be used for education and recovery purposes as detailed in this chapter.
+(a) The Auctioneer's Licensing Board shall establish and administer the "Auctioneer Education and Recovery Fund" which shall only be used for education and recovery purposes as detailed in this chapter.

-(b) The fees collected under § 17-17-404 shall be deposited into the Auctioneer Education and Recovery Fund.
+(b) The fees collected under § 17-17-404 shall be deposited into the fund.